material-motion/material-motion/concepts/README.md

 # Concepts

-The concepts described in this chapter describe a foundation upon which rich interactive experiences can be defined.
+The topics explored in this chapter describe a conceptual foundation.
+The purpose of this foundation is to enable the expression of rich, interactive experiences.